 Basically, this owner was telling me these weren't wild animals.
 They were livestock.
 He was actively fighting to have them designated as such as far as the laws were concerned.
 That has stuck with me over the years.
 That livestock designation is something many of these deer hunting ranches seek.
 So, for the sake of this article, let's not pretend these operations are working with "free range" animals, no matter how large their fenced-in area is.
 If the animal can't freely leave the property (such as on a low fence ranch) they aren't wild animals.

 Basically, it's hunting a zoo.
 There's little to no chance you won't see a shot opportunity at an animal of the likes you'll never again see in a lifetime.
 How did this ever gain traction as a business idea?

 So, are high fence operations a great business idea?
 Technically, yes.
 I looked at several high fence "hunting experience" websites while researching this article.
 One of the sites I looked at had their "cull" hunts for bucks up to 139 inches priced in the $1,200 to $3,500 range.
 That's for one deer.
 On the opposite end of that scale, hunts for bucks 200 inches and up were priced at nearly $8,000.
 That's on the low end of these operations.
 The bigger the high fence ranch, and the bigger the deer, the higher the price.

-If the buck scored over 226 inches, the price was nearly $10,000, plus an additional $150 for each inch of antler past that.
+For many places, if the buck scored over 226 inches, the price was nearly $10,000, plus an additional $150 for each inch of antler past that.
 Think about that, $150 an inch!
 That means that anyone who shoots a 300-inch whitetail at this facility is out a cool $20,000, at least.